con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rnam dag phung po lnga 'chang ba/ /
 >> 	'phrog pa] VM; 'phrogs pa NyiGyu

-Knowing the aptitude of every being,
+Aware of all the aptitudes of beings,
-And captivating every creature's mind,
+While captivating every creature's mind,
-Knowing the essence of the aggregated,[^130-1]
+With insight into aggregated natures,[^130-1]
 Himself with fully pure five aggregates, (130)

 [^130-1]: A more literal translation may be, 'he who know the reality of the objects [subsumed in] the five aggregates'.